kubevirt/kubevirt.github.io/_posts/2024-03-19-KubeVirt-Summit-2024-CfP.md

 ## Have questions?

+Our [KubeVirt Summit 2024](/summit/) page will continue to evolve with details as we get closer.

-Reach out on our [virtualization](https://kubernetes.slack.com/messages/virtualization) Slack channel (in the Kubernetes workspace).
+You can also reach out on our [virtualization](https://kubernetes.slack.com/messages/virtualization) Slack channel (in the Kubernetes workspace).

 ## Keep up to date